RUPOJS/jsCombo/README.md

-An example of combox in pure javascript.
+An example of combobox in pure javascript.